2014 WS Runners,

 11:00 a.m.
 Bronze Buckle winners have finished.
 End of Run.

 12:30 p.m.
-Presentation of Awards near the finish line at the Placer H.S. track.
+Presentation of Awards near the Finish Line at the Placer High School track.

-Drop bags must be claimed by 3:00 PM, Sunday.
-Drop bags are located on the infield of the Placer H.S. track (finish line).
+Drop bags must be claimed by 3:00 p.m., Sunday.
+Drop bags are located on the infield of the Placer High School track (the Finish Line).
 Any drop bags remaining at the track following the event will be disposed of.
 There are no exceptions to this rule.
 DO NOT leave valuables in your drop bags.